 Not freezer safe

 If you like to use ramekins for serving nuts, fruit, or other small snacks, this set of eight is a great option.
 The decorative design is a treat to look at, but these ramekins are more than beautiful—they’re made of durable stoneware that makes them extremely practical, too.
-The ramekins are microwave- and oven-safe, so in addition to serving snacks, condiments, or arranging your mise en place, you can also whip up mug cakes, souffle, or mini chicken pot pies.
+In addition to serving snacks, condiments, dips and arranging our mise en place, we were able to whip up cheese souffles and mini chicken pot pies.
+We also tested these to make microwave mug cakes, crème brulee and baked eggs.

 Durable and chip-resistant